dudeguythethird/DIYourself/README.md

 The testing information for this project is viewable in this [document](https://github.com/dudeguythethird/DIYourself/blob/master/TESTING.md).

+## Database Structure

+This site's database contains the following tables:

+* categories - This is a collection of all the categories of DIY method that are available on the site.
+Each row, or category, consists of two pieces of information: "category_name" and a unique, automatically created "_id".
+Only administrators can create, edit, or delete these fields.

+* methods - This is a collection of all the methods currently on the site.
+Each row, or method contains 7 pieces of information: a unique "_id", "method_name", "category_name", "method_description", "method_video", "method_steps", and "created_by". "_id" is automatically created.
+The only optional field is "method_video", which if not filled out, will be populated by a blank string.
+Any user can create, edit and delete methods.
+However, they can only edit and delete methods they have created.
+Admins can delete any method.

+* users - This is a collection of all of the site's users.
+Each row, or user, consists of 4 pieces of information: a unique, automatically created "_id", a "username", a hashed and salted "password", and a boolean "is_admin".
+By default, "is_admin" is false, this can only be changed about a user from inside the database.
+Users can be created by any site user.
+They can only be edited or removed from inside the database.

 ## Bugs

 1. Bug discovered where form validation for confirm password stopped working on sign up page.